meysam81/dockercon2022-talk/README.md

 - Use `COMPOSE_PROJECT_NAME` to group your stack under a unified hierarchy.
 This is done by default using directory name by docker, but try to take control instead of letting it choose for you.

+## Bonus

+As a sample, the AWS CloudFormation sample template of how the real life stack would be deployed has been placed inside the source code.
+In order to not pollute the config, only a single service has a cloud-formation:
+`individual-services/service1/cloudformation-templates/service1-dev.yml`

+Also, the complete stack CloudFormation template has also been placed inside the following directory:
+`entire-platform/cloudformation-templates/stack-dev.yml`